Tips to avoid constipation

-Constipation is the symptom of hard dry stools causing distress and difficulty in defection bloating, abdominal and rectal discomfort.
-If you have an unusual change of bowel habit, especially if linked to unaccustomed rectal bleeding, weight loss, breathlessness and fatigue you should go to your doctor for investigation.
+Constipation involves hard dry stools causing difficulty when defecating, bloating and abdominal and rectal discomfort.
+If you experience any unusual changes with your bowel functioning, especially if linked to unaccustomed rectal bleeding, weight loss, breathlessness and fatigue, you should consult your doctor.

 - Fatigue & apprehension